MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/integrate-with-other-applications.md

 Viva Engage offers various integrations to help make other applications more mobile and social.

 > [!TIP]
-> For many integrations, you need to know [how to find a Viva Engage community or group's feedID](https://support.office.com/article/392aea9c-e622-4f5a-8f6a-26dafe970bcb).
+> For many integrations, you need [the Viva Engage community or group's feedID](https://support.office.com/article/392aea9c-e622-4f5a-8f6a-26dafe970bcb).

 ## Viva Engage for SharePoint